PEACE OF MIND WITH SUPPORTED ACCOMMODATION

-An independent study by disability services provider Sylvanvale has shown that, understandably, guilt is one of the biggest reasons why families don't place their loved-ones into supported accommodation.
+An independent study recently conducted by Sylvanvale has shown that, understandably, guilt is one of the biggest reasons why families don’t place their loved-ones into supported accommodation.

-The qualitative study - which was a mix of focus groups and individual in-depth interviews amongst people with disability and their families - found that people are confronted by a range of emotions, including guilt, fear and anxiety.
-"Understandably, It's a huge thing for families to move loved ones into supported accommodation," said Sylvanvale's CEO Leanne Fretten.
+The study – which was a mix of focus groups and individual in-depth interviews amongst people with disability and their families – found that people are confronted by a range of emotions, including guilt, fear and anxiety.

 A Sylvanvale family member who has felt this mix of emotions is Simonn Stratton, whose sister Nicole now lives at a Sylvanvale home in Sydney’s South West.
 “Because of Nicole’s needs, because she needs 24/7 support, it was deemed that she needed to go into supported accommodation.
 But thankfully we found Sylvanvale.”